 The 1-2 Timing must be studied well, because all striking, kicking, and blocking techniques rely on this principle to generate maximum speed and power.
-To learn this principle, the mind must be located in the "center," a point two inches below the navel.
-If the mind is in the striking hand, the arm will lead rather than follow the hip rotation, resulting in a push rather than a properly leveraged thrust.
+To learn this principle, the mind must be located in the center, a point two inches below the navel.
+If the mind is in the striking hand, the arm will lead rather than follow the hip and upper body rotations, resulting in a push rather than a properly leveraged thrust.

-It is noteworthy that the first two principles, Proper Bone Alignment and 1-2 Timing, are used by athletes to hit a baseball, strike a golf ball, and stroke a tennis ball.
+It is noteworthy that the first two principles, Proper Bone Alignment and the 1-2 Timing, are used by athletes to hit a baseball, strike a golf ball, and stroke a tennis ball.
 Ironically, these two essential precepts have become largely lost to modern karate.
-I could not have executed the 4 and 5 board horizontal breaks using my "weak side" left hand, without proficiency in these two principles.
+I could not have executed the 4 and 5 board horizontal breaks using my weak side left hand, without proficiency in these two principles.

-Throwing a baseball uses the 1-2 Timing
+Throwing a baseball uses 1-2 Timing